apache/cloudstack-docs-install/source/configuration.rst

    always add more hosts later.
 For an overview of what a host is, see About Hosts.

-   Note
+   ..  note:: When you add a hypervisor host to CloudStack, the host must not have

-   When you add a hypervisor host to CloudStack, the host must not have any VMs already running.
+              any VMs already running.

    Before you can configure the host, you need to install the hypervisor software on the host.
 You will need to know which version of the